nourabuelenin/Angular-Portfolio/README.md

-# Angular-Projects
+# AngularPortfolio
 One of my first Angular projects, exploring core concepts like components, data binding, routing, and Bootstrap integration. 🚀

-# AngularPortfolio

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.6.